 6. Does PIA or ExpressVPN have better support?

 The support category is a big factor to consider.
 For those who may want help setting up and configuring their VPN, this can be a deciding factor.

 In the support category, ExpressVPN is the clear winner.

-If you want a VPN service that offers great support, ExpressVPN would be one of my top recommendations.
+If you want a VPN service that offers great support, ExpressVPN would be a good choice.

 PIA support – Unlike ExpressVPN, Private Internet Access does not offer live chat support.
-Your only option for reaching someone from the support department is through email or perhaps on reddit.
+Your only option for reaching someone from the support department is through email or perhaps through social media.
 On a positive note, I found PIA support staff to be fairly responsive, replying to my email within 24 hours.
 But in some cases, it took some back-and-forth to get to the root of the issue, which lasted a few days before getting fixed.

 In the past, I have seen many complaints about PIA support, but they seem to have improved that area over the past year.
 Nonetheless, ExpressVPN is still the clear winner in the support category.

 Many people are turning to VPN services to unblock streaming websites, such as Netflix, Amazon, or Hulu.
 As an expat who watches Netflix, this is an area where I’m regularly testing VPNs.

 First up is PIA.
 I found that Private Internet Access could not unblock Netflix.
 Here you can see Netflix is blocking me when connected to a PIA server in the US.